ai-library-examples/aix4industries/kdddemo/books/engine_fault_detection.md

 The FordA dataset is used in IEEE World Congress on Computational Intelligence (WCCI) competition in 2008.
 Each case/instance has 500 measurements of engine noise and the target is to diagnose whether a certain symptom (defect) exists or not in the automotive subsystem.
 Train and test data sets were collected in typical operating conditions, with minimal noise contamination.
 A classification model can be trained to detect fault for each test instance.

 For this demo, we use the transformer model trained in [Keras time series examples](https://keras.io/examples/timeseries/timeseries_transformer_classification/).
 The model can be downloaded from [Huggingface Hub](https://huggingface.co/keras-io/timeseries_transformer_classification).
 We use aix360's [Time Series Saliency Explainer (TSSaliencyExplainer)](https://github.com/Trusted-AI/AIX360/blob/master/aix360/algorithms/tssaliency/tssaliency.py) to explain how each time point or temporal segments influenced the Keras transformer model's prediction for a test instance.
-Further, we use aix360's [Time Series Local Interpretable Model-agnostic Explainer (TSLime)](https://github.com/Trusted-AI/AIX360/blob/master/aix360/algorithms/tslime/tslime.py) to explain how much (magnitude) each time point the test instance influenced the Keras transformer model's prediction.
+Further, we use aix360's [Time Series Local Interpretable Model-agnostic Explainer (TSLime)](https://github.com/Trusted-AI/AIX360/blob/master/aix360/algorithms/tslime/tslime.py) to explain how much (magnitude) each time point in the test instance influenced the Keras transformer model's prediction.

 For more algorithmic details on TSSaliency and TSLime, you can refer to [Time Series Saliency Explanation](efd:references:tssaliency) and [Time Series Local Interpretable Model-Agnostic Explanation](efd:references:tslime) sections respectively.